astropy/pyvo/docs/registry/index.rst

 RegistryResource's ``service`` attribute, which contains a DAL service instance.
 The opening example could be written like this:

 ..
-This one fails, fix (change skip to remote-data) or remove it.
+This one is too expensive to run as part of CI/testing
 .. doctest-skip::

   >>> from astropy.coordinates import SkyCoord